 Transparency International EU provides policy analysis and recommendations and advocate for policy change at EU and Member State levels in a number of policy areas including:

 Since 2013, Transparency International EU has been monitoring closely EU legislative processes related to the adoption of stronger European anti-money laundering standards, in particular on aspects related to beneficial ownership transparency.
-Transparency international EU currently follows the amending process of the 4th Anti-Money Laundering Directive first adopted in 2015 and currently undergoing a revision in response to the Panama Papers.
+Transparency international EU advocated for the adoption of stronger beneficial ownership transparency standards as part of the revision of the 4th Anti-Money Laundering Directive adopted in December 2017.
+The new EU rules establishes public access to beneficial ownership information as a principle.

 To support its advocacy work, Transparency International EU carried out evidence-based research and analysis on the current state-of-play of beneficial ownership transparency standards and practices.
 Its most recent findings are summarised in a report Under the Shell: Ending Money Laundering in Europe published in April 2017.

 Professional enablers such as accountants and real estate agents play an essential gatekeeping role in the fight against money laundering.
-Transparency International seeks to increase engagement with the accountancy and real estate professions on anti-money laundering issues and in particular, how to strengthen the practical effectiveness of anti-money laundering frameworks.
-In this respect, it is setting up taskforces involving experts and practitioners for a cross-country exchange on common challenges faced by those sectors and existing good business practices.
+Transparency International seeks to increase engagement with the accountancy and real estate professions on anti-money laundering issues and in particular, how to strengthen the effectiveness of business anti-money laundering practices.
+In this respect, it has set up taskforces involving experts and practitioners for a cross-country exchange on common challenges faced by those sectors and existing good business practices.

 According to estimations, European authorities had been only able to recover €1,2 billion each year.
 This is less than 1% of the €110 billion, which Transcrime Institute estimates that illicit markets in the European Union generate.
 A number of legal, institutional and political barriers need to be overcome in order to guarantee responsible repatriation of illegally acquired assets.
 To further the efforts for recovering stolen assets, Transparency International EU is leading an initiative aimed at exploring the role the EU can play in facilitating responsible asset recovery focusing on the grand corruption case of Uzbekistan.

 Following the 2008 financial crisis, new kinds of investor schemes have blossomed across Europe with the aim to offer fast-track residency or even citizenship to third-country nationals in return for investments in the national economy.
 Although, increased foreign investment in key economic sectors in Member States may seem very welcome, these programmes also raise serious concerns that these schemes may offer easy access and legitimate cover for money launderers wishing to introduce substantial amounts of illicit money in the market.
 Another characteristic of these schemes is that they essentially rely on their capacity to offer free access to the Schengen area.
 As such, the lack of transparency and checks over these schemes risks undermining EU core values and citizenship principles.
-Aware of the European dimension of the issue, Transparency International EU is advocating for an EU-level intervention to ensure Member States adopt stronger anti-money laundering and transparency standards in the process of granting golden visas.
+Aware of the European dimension of the issue, Transparency International EU is advocating for an EU-level intervention to ensure Member States adopt stronger integrity and transparency standards in the management of these schemes.

 Open data is a key requirement for achieving progress in the fight against corruption.
 For this to happen, data must be accessible, accurate, intelligible and meaningful.
 This is one of the reasons that the G20 has opted to adopt open-data principles to help promote public integrity and reduce corruption.
 This move reflects a growing trend toward the increased publication and availability of open data – data that is freely shareable, comparable, released and usable.
 The international Open Data Charter and specific national initiatives have attempted to create a common foundation to accelerate this process.